 - We found that language learners benefited from having a place to come and engage with the instructors and other English speakers, and this is a less controlled environment than a classroom for learners to come and practice being in the social world.

 - It is important for the voices of the apprentices to come forward and the voice of P-P-T leadership to step back.
-“Office Hours” is definitely a good time to meet with P-P-T leadership and ask questions – but it’s critical that P-P-T not just be the voice of one or two experts and their particular insights about language teaching and cultural competence, but the collected voice of teacher-learners engaging in this process.
+P-P-T Connect is a good time to meet with P-P-T leadership and ask questions – but it’s critical that P-P-T not just be the voice of one or two experts and their particular insights about language teaching and cultural competence, but the collected voice of teacher-learners engaging in this process.